ramonmeira/android-basics-kotlin-tip-time-app/README.md

-# Tip Time
+# Currency Converter

-Tip Time app from Android Basics in Kotlin at developers.google.com.
+Extra exercise in the Tip Time app from Android Basics in Kotlin at developers.google.com, to develop a new app with some sort of converter.

-It is a simple demo using ConstraintLayout, TextView, Switch, Button, RadioGroup and RadioButton.

 <center><img src="screenshot.png" height=512 width=288 /></center>